oneapi-src/oneDAL/README.md

 			export PATH=$JAVA_HOME/bin:$PATH
 			export CPATH=$JAVA_HOME/include:$JAVA_HOME/include/linux:$CPATH

+5. Download and set an environment for mklfpk libs:

+	- **Windows\***:

+			call .\scripts\mklfpk.bat

+	- **Linux/macOS\***:

+			scripts/mklfpk.sh [32|32e]

-5. Install Intel(R) Threading Building Blocks (Intel(R) TBB) (Windows\* only):
+6. Download and install Intel(R) Threading Building Blocks (Intel(R) TBB) from https://github.com/intel/tbb:

+	- **Windows\***:
 		- Download and install free Community License Intel TBB.
 For more information, see [Get Intel(R) Performance Libraries for Free](https://registrationcenter.intel.com/en/forms/?productid=2558&licensetype=2).
+		- Or build your own Intel TBB from https://github.com/intel/tbb
 		- Set an environment variables for Intel TBB.
 For example:

 			call "C:\Program Files (x86)\IntelSWTools\compilers_and_libraries\windows\tbb\bin\tbbvars.bat" intel64 all

+	- **Linux/macOS\***:
+		- Use pre-build package or build TBB on your own.
+Or simply use scripts to dothis for you:

+			scripts/tbb.sh [32|32e]

-6. Build Intel DAAL via command-line interface.
+7. Build Intel DAAL via command-line interface.
 Choose the appropriate commands based on the platform and the compiler you use:

 	- on **Linux\*** using **Intel(R) C++ Compiler**: